Delayed Cancer Diagnosis & Treatment

 - After cancer was diagnosed, appropriate treatment was not started promptly and there was no good reason for this delay

 Types of clinical professionals it may be possible to pursue a delayed cancer treatment claim against include GPs, oncologists and surgeons.

-What might delayed cancer treatment compensation cover?
+What might a delayed cancer treatment claim cover?

 What is the time limit for a delayed cancer treatment claim?